dgraph-io/dgraph/wiki/content/query-language/index.md

 ##### Usage as Filter

-Query Example : Steven Spielberg is XID `m.06pj8`.
+Query Example: Steven Spielberg is XID `m.06pj8`.
 All his films that contain the words `indiana` and `jones`.

 {{< runnable >}}
 {